deathvadeR-afk/Medical-Text-Classifier/docs/README.md

 ## 🎉 Welcome to Medical Text Classification!

-This documentation hub is your gateway to understanding and working with our production-grade medical text classification system.
-Whether you're a developer, operator, or user, you'll find the information you need to be successful.
+This documentation hub is your gateway to understanding and working with our medical text classification system for local development.
+Whether you're a developer, researcher, or enthusiast, you'll find the information you need to be successful.

 **Start with the [Quick Start Guide](../README.md#quick-start) and explore from there!**